 Mollusk — Habitat

-Mollusks are found worldwide and are adapted to all habitats except air.
+Mollusks are found worldwide and are adapted to all habitats except the air.
 Most species are marine.
 In fact, 23% of marine organisms are mollusks.
-Several of them are found in freshwater and terrestrial habitats as well.
+Many of them are found in freshwater and terrestrial habitats as well.
 Generally, terrestrial mollusks prefer cool and moist habitats.
-However, a few survive in cold and dry regions.
+However, a few can survive in cold and dry regions.

 Mollusk — Predators and Threats

-Mollusks are an important part of the food chain both as consumers and as food for other animal species in their ecosystem.
-Feeding habits and niche varies from one class of mollusk to the other.
+Mollusks are an important part of the food chain, both as consumers and as food for other animal species in their ecosystem.
+Feeding habits and niche vary from one class of mollusk to another.

 What Do Mollusks Eat?